andmannion/GameOfLife/README.md

 /doc/work.xlsx contains a breakdown of work completed, imported from our GitHub issues.
 /src/test/ contains tests as you would imagine.
 /src/main/ has the game code.
-Maven is used in order to sort out dependancies
+Maven is used in order to sort out dependancies.
 The game runs in a 1280 x 720 window, this size is set in the config file.